-Quartz/engineered counters look fantastic.
+- Best Thing: Quartz/engineered counters look fantastic.
 Plus, it can be construed as being a green product, utilizing waste materials.
-Even the binders may be composed of waste organic materials (non-food vegetable oils).
+Even the binders may be composed of organic waste materials (non-food vegetable oils).

 Bottom Line: Always beautiful, but rare to find a bargain.

 - Marble, granite, and even soapstone are a few of your natural stone options.
 This is the real stuff, sliced directly from the earth in quarries.